jvpoulos/diabetes_pred/README.md

 	- Loads and merges data from .txt files.
 Randomly splits the data into training (70%), validation (20%), and test (10%) sets.
 Preprocesses datasets, converts datasets into PyTorch Tensors, and saves them to file.

 - `data_analysis.py`
-	- Loads ICD-9 and ICD-10 diagnostic codes, extracts code descriptions, and identifies infrequent categories.
-Visualizes one-hot encoded feature sparsity, and generates summary statistics for analysis.
+	- Visualizes one-hot encoded feature sparsity and generates training dataset summary statistics.

 - `train.py`
 	- Trains transformer model, supporting Tab Transformer and FT Transformer.
 Optional pretraining with CutMix and Mixup.